waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/2_5_approach_game_theory.md

 First we will consider the beginning of a game from a game theory perspective, whereby our decision consists of 1 move at the beginning, of whether to take one of the three actions above.
 Then, the case of our score being >0 and <0 will be considered, i.e. if we are winning or losing, respectively, at a given point in time.
 The motivation for doing this is to consider whether it would be attractive to consider switching strategies within a game as scores differ.

+Please note, our team's possible actions are represented by the first column, and payoff as the first item in each cell in  the inner cells.
+And vice-versa for the opposing team in consideration.

 # Score = 0; start of game initialisation

 | | **2D** | **1O & 1D**| **2O**|